-Other resources available to persons who report being the victim of sexual assault, domestic violence, dating violence or stalking include: https://www.texasattorneygeneral.gov/ - State of Texas Attorney General
+Other resources available to persons who report being the victim of sexual assault, domestic violence, dating violence or stalking include:

 Confidentiality

 To the greatest extent possible, the College District shall respect the privacy of the complainant, persons against whom a report is filed and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation and comply with applicable law.
 Tarrant County College will protect the identity of persons who report having been victims of sexual assault, domestic violence, dating violence or stalking to the fullest extent of the law.
 Victims may request that directory information on file be removed from public sources by request from the Admissions and Records office.